Still not sure if you should take the time to apply for financial aid? The short answer is yes, you should! Submit your FAFSA as early as you can.

 The cost of attendance seems high, but is that really the case?
 Don’t let a school’s sticker price scare you.
 Universities include the cost of student housing, books, transportation, and miscellaneous expenses in their estimates.
 Projects may be much higher than your actual cost to attend, especially if you’ll be receiving financial aid.
 Instead, focus on net price, which is your cost to attend minus any financial aid you receive.
 These numbers can be quite different.

 Myth #2: My Family’s Income Is Too High

 Universities sometimes require you submit the FAFSA to be eligible for any type of financial aid.
-You may or may not qualify for need-based financial aid, but you certainly could be missing out on merit-based aid such as scholarships along with low-interest loans; both can help you pay for your education.
+You may or may not qualify for need-based financial aid, but you certainly could be missing out on merit-based aid such as scholarships, along with low-interest loans; both can help you pay for your education.
 Don’t let doubt keep you from missing out.

 Admission and financial aid are two separate matters.
 While schools may have GPA requirements for incoming freshman, the FAFSA has none.
 The financial aid that is extended to students is based solely on financial need.
-Note that you must reapply each year you’re in school and meet basic criteria to remain eligible.
+However, you must reapply each year you’re in school and meet basic criteria to remain eligible.
 To learn more, visit your school’s website and search for their Satisfactory Academic Progress policy.

 Your parents aren’t going to help pay for school so surely you can exclude them, right?
-For the most part, the answer is no. There are only a few special circumstances which allow you to exclude your parent’s information.
+For the most part, the answer is no. There’s only a few special circumstances which allow you to exclude your parent’s information.
 Be sure to review the Who is Your Parent guide to learn more about whose information you should report.